cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## News :fire:
 - We release EAT-large (20 epochs) with SOTA performance on AS-2M, AS-20K, ESC-50 and SPC-2.
-- We update the checkpoints and codes and now EAT supports variable-length audio across training, feature extraction, inference, and evaluation.
+- We have updated the checkpoints and code, and now EAT seamlessly supports variable-length audio throughout training, feature extraction, inference, and evaluation phases.

 <!-- omit in toc -->
 ## Introduction